lloydtorres/lloydtorres.github.io/spaceinvaders.md

         <p>The core gameplay is extremely polished - animations and sounds and all.
 The invaders zigzag down the screen and eat through the shields if they get too close.
 Just like the classic game, the invaders get faster and faster the less of them there are on the screen.
 A mystery alien also pops up from time to time.
 The game gets harder and harder each time you clear all invaders.
 Your high score is also tracked and shown locally!</p>

         <p>Other than the core gameplay, I've added other features such as a main menu and a pause option during the game.
-I've also added a Lua script plugin that uses the Myo Script API.
+I've also added a Lua connector that uses the Myo Script API.
 This means that you can use Thalmic Labs's Myo armband to play the game!
 Try it out!</p>
     </div>
 </div>